 In a briefing on October 9th, 2019 in the UK, researchers dismissed the seriousness and prevalence of illness due to Lyme disease.
 Although they acknowledged that some patients exhibit persistent, chronic Lyme disease symptoms, the numbers, they say, are small.
 “Of these [Lyme disease] patients, fewer than one in 20 experience residual symptoms,” writes Harvey in the British Medical Journal.¹

 The people who did seem to suffer from chronic symptoms were those with neurologic problems.
-“Those that have confirmed neurological Lyme disease – a late complication present in about one in 10 cases – have a higher rate of long term subjective symptoms, such as fatigue and poor concentration,” writes Harvey.
+“Those that have confirmed neurological Lyme disease in England- a late complication present in about one in 10 cases – have a higher rate of long term subjective symptoms, such as fatigue and poor concentration,” writes Harvey.

 Matthew Dryden, consultant microbiologist for Hampshire Hospitals NHS Trust dismissed the number of cases.
 Harvey argues that “In most cases, patients with true Lyme do not develop chronic symptoms.”
 (He did not define “true Lyme.”)UK researchers dismiss existence of chronic Lyme disease.
 Click To Tweet

 Sarah Logan, a consultant in the tropical diseases unit at University College London Hospital, addressed the risk in treating Lyme disease, as she described a patient “who contracted an infection from a long term intravenous line that had been fitted abroad to provide them with antibiotics [for Lyme disease].”